Vasily Pavlov (1895)

-Vasily Efimovich Pavlov (March 9, 1895, Smolensk – December 20, 1989, Chelles, France) was a Russian officer, a Markovite and lieutenant colonel.
+Vasily Efimovich Pavlov (March 9, 1895 – December 20, 1989) was a Russian officer, a Markovite and lieutenant colonel.
 He participated in the First World War and the Russian Civil War.
 He was a pioneer of the White movement in the south of Russia.

 He was one of the leaders of the Russian General Military Union.
 He was an emigrant.
 He was a Gallipolian.
 He was chairman of the "National Union of Russian Youth" in Grenoble, France.
 He was the head of the Association of Markovites, a prominent figure in the initial period of the existence of the People's Labour Union, chairman of the Russian Union of Saint George's Cavaliers, publisher and editor of the military–historical magazine "Communication on Markov's Chains", and author of works on the Russian Civil War.

 Early life

 Born on February 25, 1885, in Smolensk, he graduated from the 1st Smolensk Aleksandrovskoe Real School and the Alekseevsk Military School.

 At the front in the First World War since 1914, Pavlov fought in 1915–1917, on the Northwestern and Southwestern Fronts, and received several military awards, including the Order of Saint George, 4th Class (the Imperial Order of December 11, 1915), as a second lieutenant of the 24th Infantry General Neverovsky Regiment of Simbirsk.
 He was wounded three times.